Lanovaz/shattered-glass/README.md

 3.  *Information Dispersal Algorithms* ([Erasure Coding](http://en.wikipedia.org/wiki/Erasure_code))
     are used for [data redundancy](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)
-    to provide resistance to shard loss and enable *Information* *Horse Racing* and *Information Quorums*.
+    to provide resistance to shard loss and enable an *Information* *Horse Race* and an *Information Quorum*.

 4. Cryptographic primitives are based on sponge functions, specifically the [Keccak](http://keccak.noekeon.org/) family